Updated 25/05/2026

 Limited Individual Study Detection

 Despite the statistically significant finding at the meta-analysis level, individual studies struggled to detect this glycogen sparing effect.
-According to Rothschild and colleagues in the Journal of Applied Physiology, 46 of 48 individual comparisons failed to identify the glycogen sparing benefit.
+According to Rothschild et al. in the Journal of Applied Physiology (2026), 46 of 48 individual comparisons failed to identify the glycogen sparing benefit.

-The research focused specifically on glycogen utilization rather than performance outcomes, examining trials that averaged approximately 100 minutes of exercise duration.
-Most studies involved cycling and running protocols, representing the most common forms of prolonged endurance exercise.
+The research by Rothschild et al. focused specifically on glycogen utilization rather than performance outcomes, examining trials that averaged approximately 100 minutes of exercise duration.
+The studies involved cycling and running protocols, representing the most common forms of prolonged endurance exercise.

 This finding highlights the importance of meta-analytical approaches in exercise physiology research, where small but consistent effects may only become apparent when data from multiple studies are pooled.
 The emerging research suggests that detection of metabolic changes during exercise often requires larger sample sizes than individual studies typically employ.